-While the above algorithm is simple, the analysis is more challenging.
+Although the above algorithm is simple, the analysis is quite challenging.
 As pointed out before, the greedy method can be seen as an offline algorithm as well as an online algorithm with the extremely simplifying assumption of a fixed and weight-decreasing arrival order.
 We combine such a shift of viewpoint with a suitable reformulation of the random processes involved.
 More precisely, we look at our (online) algorithm as the byproduct of a run of a (fixed-order!) greedy strategy on a random part of a fictitious graph that contains each edge \emph{twice}: once with the true weight $r_e$, and once with the sampled weight $s_e$.

-\paragraph{Equivalent offline algorithm.} To analyze the competitive ratio of \cref{AlgoOn}, we state an offline, greedy-based algorithm with similar properties that is easier to work with.
+\paragraph{Equivalent offline algorithm} To analyze the competitive ratio of \Cref{AlgoOn}, we state an offline, greedy-based algorithm with similar properties that is easier to work with.
 This offline procedure considers an equivalent stochastic process generating the edge weights in $S$ and $R$.
-Instead of first drawing all the samples, and then all the realized weights, we consider a first stage in which, for each edge $e$, two realizations from $D_e$ are drawn.
+Instead of first drawing all the samples and then all the realized weights, we consider a first stage in which, for each edge $e$, two realizations are drawn from $D_e$.
 Then, all drawn realizations ($2 |E|$ in total) are sorted in decreasing order according to their values, breaking ties at random as explained above.
 Finally, the offline algorithm goes through all these values in that order; each value is then associated with $S$ or $R$ by a random toss of an unbiased coin.
-Consequently, the second, smaller weight of the same edge arriving later is associated to the remaining category with probability $1$.
+Consequently, the second (i.e., smaller) weight of the same edge arriving later is associated to the remaining category with probability $1$.
 In particular, an edge $e$ is marked as $R$-used, when $r_e > s_e$, and $S$-used, otherwise.
 It is not hard to see that the distributions of $S$ and $R$ are identical for both random processes.
 The pseudocode for this offline procedure is given in \Cref{AlgoOff}.
-As already mentioned, it mimics in an offline way the construction of $\Ms$ and $\Eprime$ of \Cref{AlgoOn}, as shown in the following.
+As already mentioned, it mimics in an offline way the construction of $\Ms$ and $\Eprime$ of \Cref{AlgoOn}, as shown below.